Rochechouart impact structure: Shape and size

 The geometrical center of the structure is located 4 km west of Rochechouart, near the little village of la Judie (see map).
 The center of the structure according to the nature and distribution of the shock damage in the deposits and according to the negative gravity anomaly in the target stands about 1 km further South near Valette.

 The size of the Rochechouart impact crater reported in the official impact database (23 km) lacks geologic significance.
-As previously mentioned, the initial morphology of the crater is lost and initial diameter and shape of the crater.
-The reported 23 km diameter corresponds to the size of the area where deformation attributed to impact were reported by authors in the 1970s.
-From the morphology of the crater floor and the distribution of impact deposit it is clear the initial crater is much larger than the 12 km zone where outcrops the remnants of the crater fill has been mapped.
+As previously mentioned, the initial morphology of the crater is lost, as are the initial diameter and shape of the crater.
+The reported 23 km diameter corresponds to the size of the area where deformation attributed to impact was reported by authors in the 1970s.
+From the morphology of the crater floor and the distribution of impact deposit it is clear the initial crater was much larger than the 12 km zone where outcrops the remnants of the crater fill has been mapped.
 In the 4–25 km diameter range, terrestrial impact craters are developing a central high, such as Boltysh crater, a 24 km impact crater in Ukraine.
 Like Rochechouart, Boltysh formed exclusively in crystalline basement.
 The crater is buried yet the deeper structure is known through numerous drill cores and geophysical investigation undertaken during the Soviet period in the search of hydrocarbons.
 The central high at Boltysh raises about 1 km above the level of crater floor in the low around the central high.
 There is no central high at Rochechouart, but a flat central low suggesting the central uplift has collapsed, a characteristic feature of larger impact craters.
 The current estimates for the Rochechouart initial crater fall in the range 40 ± 10 km.